yeti/manticore-django/README.md

 In your `settings.py` file:

         FABRIC = {
+            "development": {
                  "SSH_USER": "", # SSH username
                  "SSH_PASS":  "", # SSH password (consider key-based authentication)
                  "SSH_KEY_PATH":  "", # Local path to SSH key file, for key-based auth "DEPLOY_SSH_KEY_PATH": "", # Local path to an SSH private key that should be installed on the server for accessing remote repositories (optional)
                  "DEPLOY_MY_PUBLIC_KEY": "~/.ssh/id_rsa.pub", # Local path to your SSH public key so you can access the server (optional)
                  "DEPLOY_DB_CLUSTER_SSH_KEY_PATH":"", # Local path to an SSH private key that will be installed on DATABASE_HOSTS to install with the postgres user
                  "APPLICATION_HOSTS": [], # List of hosts to deploy to, public IP addresses "DATABASE_HOSTS": [], # List of hosts to deploy to, public IP addresses for SSH access.
 First entry is master, others are slaves.
                  "CRON_HOSTS": [], # Optional list of hosts to run the cron job, public IP addresses, defaults to APPLICATION_HOSTS if not specified
                  "PRIVATE_APPLICATION_HOSTS": [], # List of private IP addresses which APPLICATION_HOSTS and CRON_HOSTS communicate with the database, defaults to 127.0.0.1
                  "PRIVATE_DATABASE_HOSTS": [], # List of private IP addresses that DATABASE_HOSTS receives connections from the application server, defaults to 127.0.0.1.
 First entry is master, others are slaves.
                  "PRIVATE_CRON_HOSTS": [], # Optional list of private IP addresses for CRON_HOSTS to communicate with the database, default is the same as PRIVATE_APPLICATION_HOSTS
                  "VIRTUALENV_HOME":  "", # Absolute remote path for virtualenvs
                  "PROJECT_NAME": "", # Unique identifier for project
-             "REQUIREMENTS_PATH": "", # Path to pip requirements, relative to project "APT_REQUIREMENTS": ["",""], # Optional list of Debian apt-get packages that are prerequisities for pip packages "GUNICORN_PORT": 8000, # Port gunicorn will listen on "LOCALE": "en_US.UTF-8", # Should end with ".UTF-8" "LIVE_HOSTNAME": "www.example.com", # Host for public site.
+                 "REQUIREMENTS_PATH": "", # Path to pip requirements, relative to project "APT_REQUIREMENTS": ["",""], # Optional list of Debian apt-get packages that are prerequisities for pip packages
+                 "GUNICORN_PORT": 8000, # Port gunicorn will listen on
+                 "LOCALE": "en_US.UTF-8", # Should end with ".UTF-8"
+                 "LIVE_HOSTNAME": "www.example.com", # Host for public site.
                  "SITENAME": "Default", # Registered sitename in Django.
                  "REPO_URL": "", # Git or Mercurial remote repo URL for the project "DB_PASS": "", # Live database password
                  "ADMIN_PASS": "", # Live admin user password
                  "LINUX_DISTRO": "squeeze", # Linux distribution such as Debian 6.0 (squeeze), 7.0 (wheezy), Ubuntu 10.04 (lucid), Ubuntu 12.04 (precise)
+            },
+            "staging": {
+                 ...
+            },
+            "production" : {
+                ...
+            },
+            "vagrant": {
+                ... see below ...
+            }
         }

 ### deploy/live_settings.py